Beach Fossils: 2020–2021: Tour with Wild Nothing, The Other Side of Life: Piano Ballads

 On May 25, 2021, Beach Fossils announced a 10th anniversary edition of their self-titled debut.
-The reissue of Beach Fossils arrives with a limited edition 7-inch of "Vacation" with the previously unreleased song “Time."
+The reissue of Beach Fossils arrives with a limited edition 7-inch of "Vacation" with the previously unreleased song "Time."

 After three years without any official Beach Fossils release, on June 11, 2021 Dustin released a cover of the Kelly Lee Owens song "L.I.N.E.".
 The single is part of Secretly Canadian's SC25 compilation, with 100% of the album's proceeds being donated to New Hope For Families in a mission to aid every homeless family in Bloomington, Indiana.

 On September 21, 2021 Dustin posted a teaser for new music on the official Beach Fossils Instagram account with the caption "tomorrow / 10am EST / NEW MUSIC...
 I'll be in the chat".
 The following morning the band released a jazz-influenced piano version of their 2017 song "This Year".
 The single coincided with the announcement of an upcoming piano ballads album of previously released Beach Fossils songs titled The Other Side of Life: Piano Ballads set to be released November 19, 2021 on Bayonet.
 The title is from a lyric in the song "This Year" from their 2017 album Somersault.
 Featured on the album is former Beach Fossils drummer Tommy Gardner.
-Payseur worked on the jazz arrangements with Gardner, a Julliard graduate who played drums in Beach Fossils from 2011-2016 before moving to China.
+Payseur worked on the jazz arrangements with Gardner, a Juilliard graduate who played drums in Beach Fossils from 2011 to 2016 before moving to China.
 Gardner played piano, sax, and bass on The Other Side Of Life, while Henry Kwapis handled the drums, with all of the recording done remotely.
-Regarding the recording process Payseur said, “As for my vocals, I’m not a jazz singer and I had no intention of altering my style for this record,” Payseur explained in a press release.
-“The idea was for my vocals to be the common thread between the original versions and these new versions.”
+Regarding the recording process Payseur said, "As for my vocals, I'm not a jazz singer and I had no intention of altering my style for this record," Payseur explained in a press release.
+"The idea was for my vocals to be the common thread between the original versions and these new versions."

 He would go on to describe how the project came to fruition; "I was astounded by the amount of musical talent that [Tommy Gardner] possessed.
 On tour, whenever we were in a green room with a piano, Tommy would sit down and start improvising Beach Fossils songs in a jazzy style.
 He would be playing the melodies for the guitars, bass and vocals all together.
-It’s not like he rehearsed it, it would be the first time he’d ever attempted to play these songs, and it was always beautiful.
+It's not like he rehearsed it, it would be the first time he'd ever attempted to play these songs, and it was always beautiful.
 For years I had the idea of turning these piano versions of Beach Fossils songs into an album, and in 2020 when touring came to a sudden halt due to Covid, I reached out to Gardner and asked if he wanted to finally make this album."